Rent-to-Buy Agreement (England & Wales)

 For landlords, a Rent-to-Buy Agreement may be attractive where the landlord wishes to sell the property but is unable to find a conventional buyer quickly; where the landlord wants rental income during a sale process; where the landlord has a long-standing tenant who wishes to purchase; or where the landlord is using the arrangement as part of a broader property investment strategy.

 A formal written Rent-to-Buy Agreement is essential to protect both parties.
 Without a written agreement, disputes may arise about whether the option was validly granted, what the agreed purchase price was, whether rent credits have been correctly applied, and what happens if the tenant fails to exercise the option.
-The agreement should be drafted carefully to ensure that the tenancy element complies with English landlord and tenant law (in particular the Housing Act 1988 and the Tenant Fees Act 2019) and that the option to purchase is clearly worded and legally effective.
+The agreement should be drafted carefully to confirm that the tenancy element complies with English landlord and tenant law (in particular the Housing Act 1988 and the Tenant Fees Act 2019) and that the option to purchase is clearly worded and legally effective.

 Both parties should seek independent legal advice from a qualified solicitor before entering into a Rent-to-Buy Agreement, as it involves significant legal and financial commitments and potential tax implications.